jerzywilczek/particle-simulation/README.md

 # particle-simulation
-Ball physics simulator
+Ball physics simulator based on fully elastic collisions and a sweep line algorithm for collision detection.

 ## Compiling and running

-You have to have [rustc and cargo](https://www.rust-lang.org/tools/install) installed, then clone this repository and run
+First, you have to [install rustc and cargo](https://www.rust-lang.org/tools/install).
+Then clone this repository, navigate to the cloned folder and run
 ```
 cargo run --release
 ```
-inside the cloned folder.

 ## Configuration